lucas-tortora/call-of-cthulhu/edge-of-darkness/edge-of-darkness.md

 * Fighting 70% (35/14), damage 1D8+1D6
 * Acid Attack 40% (20/8), damage 1D2, 10 feet (3m) range (target may Dodge)
   Dodge 45% (22/9)
-  Armor: none, but cannot be a ected by re, electricity, or acid.
+  Armor: none, but cannot be affected by fire, electricity, or acid.
 It only suffers half damage from weapons or fire attacks if it becomes visible and takes on a semi-solid form (e.g. if dusted with the Powder of Ibn-Ghazi, or when feeding).